jeantessier/advent-of-code-2023/day16/README.md

 Part 2 ran in 2 minutes and 1 second.

 It might be faster to track each wavelength separately, in a hash of arrays in each cell, so we wouldn't have to do so much filtering.
+It ran in 8,261 ms.
+That's a 15x improvement.

-At this point, it might be even faster to simply reset the grid between each starting position.
+It's possible it could be even faster to simply reset the grid between each starting position.